Last Updated on

 A CDN or Content Delivery Network can protect your website against brute force and DDoS attacks*.
 These are malicious server targetting attacks which will try to break into your website using a bot which will try to guess a large number of login credentials.

 A DDoS attack will bombard you with traffic considerably slowing down your website and most often causing the webserver to crash.
+Such attacks can be avoided if one takes advantage of DDoS mitigation service from reputed firms that offer online security systems.
+Such services might be able to eliminate the most complex DDoS attacks using behavioural-based technology.

-You can use Cloudflare to handle this for you.
+Also, you can use Cloudflare to handle this for you.
 It’s free and easy to set up for multiple websites.

 It also has multiple other benefits such as locational server caching, minification, SSL certifications and other tools in order to speed up your website delivery.